hypothesis/via/docs/caching-strategy.md

 ## Short `max-age`, long `stale-while-revalidate`

-One strategy we are using for caching the python calls is to provide both a `max-age` and `stale-while-revalidate` value.
+One strategy we are using for caching the Python calls is to provide both a `max-age` and `stale-while-revalidate` value.

 Setting a `max-age` informs the consumer to not come back at all during the